ouya/docs/purchasing.md

 # In-App Purchasing

 In-App Purchasing (IAP) is how your app can make money.
-The `Cortex TV` Developer Kit (ODK) is designed to be both easy to use and secure.
+The `Cortex` Developer Kit (ODK) is designed to be both easy to use and secure.

 ## Definitions